 No one likes or wants to feel unimportant or uninteresting, and no one wants to feel like you would rather be somewhere else, with someone else.
 So be mindful of that.
 Even after all these years I call tell you, my partner is never boring and is always most important to me.

 We all want to feel heard.
 We all want to feel important.
-We all want to be the centre of someone else’s attention if only for a few moments….
+We all want to be the center of someone else’s attention if only for a few moments….
 This is mindful Socializing.